 Sanding the handle

-Before you begin to weave a basket with a handle consider sanding it smooth.
-The benefits to this are that the handle will be smooth to the touch, eliminating the possibilities of splinters.
-Also, sanding brings out the texture and color of the wood adding a natural luster to your project.
+Before you begin to weave a basket with a handle, consider sanding it smooth.
+Sanding brings out the texture and color of the wood, adding a natural luster to your project.

-Use a 120 grit sandpaper to do the first sanding to get the rougher bits smoothed.
-Then go to a 220 grit sandpaper to smooth the wood even more.
+Use 120 grit sandpaper on the first sanding to smooth the rough bits.
+Then use 220 grit sandpaper to put on the final polish.

 Storing handles

-If you have a collection of basket handles and rims to store consider storing them in a large bin with sturdy walls and lid.
-I use a rubbermaid tub because I can stack my handles and rims in the bin and they wont get crushed or broken.
+If you have a collection of basket handles and rims to store, consider storing them in a large bin with sturdy walls and a lid.
+I use a Rubbermaid tub because I can stack my handles and rims in the container, and they won’t get crushed or broken.

 Resources for handles